ollegreen/Math_App_Launcher/README.md

-# Solve the multiplication to launch your app
+# Solve a multiplication problem to launch your app

 Basically a script to practice some multiplication if your a bit rusty on your math like me.